rlopez24-0066-git/OOP-Repository/README.md

   <p>
     I'm a passionate college student exploring the world of programming and technology.
-    I enjoy the challenges that programming gives me, coming up with a solution, and keep expanding my knowledge every day.
+    I enjoy the challenges that programming gives me, coming up with solutions, and to keep expanding my knowledge every day.
     Technology can change faster than what we anticipate, and it's my dream to change it as well.
   </p>
     </td>